Search for missing Vallejo girl narrows on Sonoma County coast

 Investigators do not know if Pinson was ever in Castro’s car, Castillo said.
 They believe the teen is injured but still alive, she said.

-“Our number one priority is to bring her home to her family, and we do believe that is possible,” Castillo told reporters Friday evening at the search site.
+“Our No. 1 priority is to bring her home to her family, and we do believe that is possible,” Castillo told reporters Friday evening at the search site.
 “There are indications she could be possibly injured, and that is still a concern. ...
 We want to locate her and get her any medical attention she needs.”

 Pinson was last seen wearing a gray sweater, black leggings and a black-and-turquoise backpack.
 She has dyed green hair and green eyes, and officials said she has a metallic piercing below her lower lip on the left side.